jundalisay/sp/content/en/superphysics/principles/chapter-02.md

 5 | Material | Earth | Pritvi | 金 (solid metal) | Kim

+This is like subdividing a meter-reality-ruler  into centimeters so that the finer details of reality can be accounted for.

+These Elements are further subdivided into Subelements to get an even more detailed view.
+- This is like subdividing centimeters into millimeters.

+For example, the Fire Element (Electromagnetism) is divided into:
+- the light subelement to explain colors
+- the heat subelement to explain heat
+- the virtual photon subelement to explain magnetism

 Currently, Modern Physics knows only 3 of these 5 Elements as the Strong, Weak, and Electromagnetic Forces.

 Superphysics | Physics